Skip to content

 Trainual

-• Purpose-built for employee onboarding with structured training playbooks
+• Purpose-built for structured employee onboarding and training playbooks

-• AI content generation for training materials
+• AI content generation for training materials speeds up authoring

-• Strong HRIS integrations (BambooHR, Gusto, Rippling)
+• Strong HRIS integrations (BambooHR, Gusto, Rippling, Slack)

-• Not a documentation platform—employee training only
+• Not a documentation platform—employee training only, no external delivery

-• No video-to-docs conversion capability
+• No video-to-documentation conversion capability

-• No multi-tenant client portals for external use
+• No multi-tenant client portals

-• No custom domains or white-labeling
+• No custom domain support

 • No version control for content management